 Lisa has published her own research and reviews in scholarly journals and popular press (including Stammbaum, Avotaynu, Shemot, and Yoga Chicago) and has lectured internationally on research methodology.
 She is the author of eight books, each the culmination of rigorous primary research and genre-bending organization and writing.
 Her meticulous, commissioned Enduring Legacies (1998, 536 pp.), the genealogy of the Bruce Heyman–Vicki Simons family, moves backward in time through a series of ancestral love stories.
-Her biography Look Up: The Life and Art of Sacha Kolin (Midmarch Arts, 2008, 488 pp.) reconstructs a peripatetic stranger's life story through her abstract art and the detritus left behind, as well as from hundreds of interviews with her family, friends, collectors, creditors, and doctors.
+The book was included in an exhibition on Chicago roots at the Spertus Institute.
+Lisa's biography Look Up: The Life and Art of Sacha Kolin (Midmarch Arts, 2008, 488 pp.) reconstructs a peripatetic stranger's life story through her abstract art and the detritus left behind, as well as from hundreds of interviews with her family, friends, collectors, creditors, and doctors.
 Look Up received a starred and boxed review in Booklist and a Print Regional Design Award.
-Lisa's ninth book, now in edits, is a hybrid meditation-memoir that re-casts the four archetypes of Patanjali's sutra 1.33 (Keys to Peace)—the happy, the suffering, the virtuous, and the wicked—as actors in a personal narrative of reconciliation.
+Lisa's ninth book, now in edits, is a hybrid meditation-memoir that re-casts the four archetypes of Patanjali's sutra 1.33 (Keys to Peace)—the happy, the suffering, the rapturous, and the wicked—as actors in a personal narrative of reconciliation.

 Lisa earned a certificate in editing from the University of Chicago Graham School, an MBA in statistics and finance from the University of Chicago Booth School of Business, and a BA in mathematics and art from Sarah Lawrence College.
 She spent her junior year abroad at the London School of Economics.